 - Rates and Charges

-- Waste charges (if applicable)
+- Waste Service charges (if applicable)

-- Grants from other levels of Government
+- Grants from State and Commonwealth Governments

 - Statutory Fees and Fines

 - User Fees

 - Cash and non-cash contributions from other parties (i.e., developers, community groups)

 - Other Income

-Rates are the most significant revenue source for Council, accounting for 54% of operating revenue received by Council.
+Rates are the most significant revenue source for Council, accounting for 60% of expected operating revenue received by Council in 2025/26.
 The collection of rates is an important factor in funding Council services.

 The introduction of rate capping under the Victorian Government's Fair Go Rates System (FGRS) has brought a renewed focus to Council's long-term financial sustainability.
-The FGRS continues to limit Council's ability to raise revenue above the rate cap unless application is made to the Essential Services Commission for a variation.
+The FGRS continues to limit Council's ability to raise revenue above the rate cap unless an application is made to the Essential Services Commission for a variation.
 Maintaining service delivery levels and investing in community assets remain key priorities for Council.
 This strategy will address Council's reliance on rate income and provide options to actively reduce that reliance.